 Violin and Vocals-- RANGER SCIACCA began playing violin at the age of six.
 He divided his studies between old-time fiddle and classical violin until a chance encounter with a CD of violin jazz ignited his interest in the music of Joe Venuti, Stuff Smith, Stephane Grappelli and Django Reinhardt.
 Ranger draws inspiration from all the genres he has studied, and, according to one reviewer, “plays it like the old kings of swing jazz did”.

-Mandolin and Vocals-- DAVE STEWART performs on the 5 string electric mandolin, tenor guitar, and traditional mandolin.
+Mandolin and Vocals-- DAVE STEWART usually performs on both acoustic and electric mandolins.
 He's also a tremendous vocalist, lending his silky-smooth voice to swing standards!

 Bass -- MICK NICHOLSON played for 11 years with the US Navy Band in Washington, D.C.
 He has toured extensively throughout the world, and has performed for three sitting presidents and countless heads of state.

 Percussion and Vocals-- JEFFREY MOOSE Born in Mexico and raised in West Africa, Jeffrey Moose is loved by fans for his creative, high-energy percussion and playful vocal performances.
 He is the director of the Jeffrey Moose Gallery in Bainbridge Island, WA.